RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/1-overview/1-overview.md

 Then, these processes can be drawn into an organisational flowchart using Rapid's **Workflow** [BPMN 2.0](https://www.bpmn.org/)-compliant drawing tool.
 It is a good idea to "segment" your process diagrams.
 That means to break each diagram up into as small a section as necessary.

 :::note[Example]
-Let's say your company sells Stationary, and you have been tasked with creating a diagram that creates two documents: one is a "daily summary of all sales", and the other is a summary of "leave requests for the day".
+Let's say your company sells stationery, and you have been tasked with creating a diagram that creates two documents: one is a "daily summary of all sales", and the other is a summary of "leave requests for the day".

 You should **avoid creating a single, complex diagram that achieves multiple goals**.
 Why?
 Having a process diagram that achieves multiple goals will become infinitely more complex: it will need to access more tables, more items, and the diagram itself will become more difficult to read and understand.
 Giving the diagram a title would become trickier.
 Additionally, it will become more difficult to "de-bug" or fix issues with the process if it is more complex.